BroMandarin/minesweeper/README.md

 # minesweeper
 Console Minesweeper

-Arrows to move cursor
+Arrows to move cursor/Z to place flag/Q to quit
-Z to place flag
-Q to quit